guyfromtheke/guyfromtheke/content/about.md

 title: "About Me"
 layout: "page"
 url: "/about/"
-summary: "About me and this site"
+summary: "About Guy From the Ke"
 menu:
   main:
     weight: 10